 - Evaluation of the management's assessment of whether there are indications of impairment of these assets. - Evaluation of the policies, methodology and internal control procedures adopted by the Group regarding the assessment of impairment of these assets. - Assessment of the suitability of the value-in-use models. - Assessment of the reliability of business plans of management, including among others a comparison of the budgeted figures against the actual financial figures. - Assessment of the reasonableness of key assumptions following comparison with external market information, including analysts' reports as well as internal information.
-Key assumptions that were evaluated, included revenue and profit margins, capital investments in licenses and equipment-related assets as well as discount rates. - Use of a specialist with expertise in valuation and business modeling, to evaluate the mathematical precision of the models' calculations and to assess the reasonableness of the discount rates used. - Assessment of the sensitivity analysis on the underlying assumptions and the potential impact on the relevant assets' recoverable amount. - Evaluation of the adequacy and appropriateness of the disclosures in the separate and consolidated financial statements with respect to the above matter.
+Key assumptions that were evaluated, included revenue and profit margins, capital investments in licenses and equipment-related assets as well as discount - Use of a specialist with expertise in valuation and business modeling, to evaluate the mathematical precision of the models' calculations and to assess the reasonableness of the discount rates used. - Assessment of the sensitivity analysis on the underlying assumptions and the potential impact on the relevant assets' recoverable amount. - Evaluation of the adequacy and appropriateness of the disclosures in the separate and consolidated financial statements with respect to the above matter.

-Evaluation of impairment in investments in subsidiaries

-(separate financial statements)
+Evaluation of impairment in investments in subsidiaries (separate financial statements)

-As at December 31, 2019, the Company's investments in subsidiaries amounted to $\in$ 143.4 mil.
+As at December 31, 2019, the Company's investments in subsidiaries amounted to € 143.4 mil.
 Investments in subsidiaries are initially measured at cost, which is adjusted for any impairment losses.
+During the year ended December 31, 2019, an impairment loss of € 8.9 mil. has been recognized.

-During the year For the evaluation of impairment in the Company's investments in subsidiaries, we conducted the audit procedures described in the key audit matter "Evaluation of impairment of goodwill and intangible assets".
+For the evaluation of impairment in the Company's investments in subsidiaries, we conducted the audit procedures described in the key audit matter "Evaluation of impairment of goodwill and intangible assets".